Button

 ```

-Here, the button's property `click` defines the label of the action to be performed ("make\_request") and which is configured in the widget's settings at the "actions" section:
+Here, the button's `click` property defines the label of the action to perform, `make_request`.
+Configure the same label in the widget settings under the **Actions** section:

 ---